 IVPN Streaming & Torrenting

-IVPN is terrible for streaming and is unable to unblock any of the top streaming sites like Netflix, Disney+, Amazon Prime, and more.
-However, IVPN works with smaller apps such as VRV and Sony Crackle but not Crunchyroll.
+IVPN is terrible for streaming — it’s unable to access any of the top streaming sites like Netflix, Disney+, Amazon Prime, and more.
+However, IVPN works with smaller apps such as VRV and Sony Crackle (but not Crunchyroll).

-IVPN is a good torrenting VPN — all servers allow P2P traffic (but users are asked not to use the US servers) and it works with the top torrenting clients (qBittorrent provided me with the fastest speeds).
-IVPN also has port forwarding, a feature that lets you connect to more peers to get faster speeds (in my tests, port forwarding provided me with a 10% speed boost).
+IVPN is a good torrenting VPN — all servers allow P2P traffic (but users are asked not to use the US servers) and it works with the top torrenting clients.
+IVPN also has port forwarding, a feature that lets you connect to more peers to get faster speeds.
+In my tests, port forwarding provided me with a 10% speed boost.

 That said, there are much better torrenting VPNs out there.
-For example, ExpressVPN supports P2P traffic on all 3,000+ servers, and ProtonVPN has 175+ dedicated P2P servers that are optimized for speed.
+For example, ExpressVPN supports P2P traffic on all 3,000+ servers, and Private Internet Access has P2P servers in 80+ countries and also comes with port forwarding.

-Overall, IVPN can’t unblock top streaming sites like Netflix, BBC iPlayer, and Disney+, but IVPN allows P2P traffic on all servers and works with popular torrenting apps.
+Overall, IVPN is bad for streaming but good for torrenting.
+It can’t access top streaming sites like Netflix, BBC iPlayer, and Disney+, but it allows P2P traffic on all servers and works with popular torrenting apps.

 IVPN Plans & Pricing